Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: Introduction

 \subsection{Acknowledgements}

 The author is supported by the FWO PhD mandate 1172422N.
-The author is grateful to his supervisor Tom De Medts for his guidance, and to Sergey Shpectorov for some very insightful discussions.
+The author is grateful to his supervisor Tom De Medts for his guidance, to Sergey Shpectorov for some very insightful discussions, and to Alexei Staroletov for expositional improvements.
+The author also wants to thank an anonymous referee for their thorough reading, considerably improving the quality of the paper.